beefyfinance/beefy-dot-com/src/content/blog/experience-the-power-of-beefy-on-ethereum.md

 ![](/src/images/blog/r1.PNG)

 Remember, to use these Vaults you‘ll need an ETH balance to pay gas fees.
 Make sure to check EthScan‘s gas fee tool to estimate the amount you‘ll need.
-Depending on the network‘s traffic, gas prices sometimes be high due to demand.
+Depending on the network‘s traffic, gas prices sometimes can be high due to demand.